diego0020/braviz-app/sphinx_doc/source/library/new_data_set.rst

 * The transformations between coordinate systems
 * If required, custom functions to read files and convert to numpy or  vtk.

-Remember that the end objective is having a reader that conforms to the :class:`BaseReader` interface.
+Remember that the end objective is having a reader that conforms to the :class:`~braviz.readAndFilter.base_reader.BaseReader` interface.
 Also notice that there are several static methods that need to be implemented.
-Inside these methods it may be useful to use the hosts configuration file, which can be accessed using the function :func:``braviz.readAndFilter.config_file.get_hosts_config`.
+Inside these methods it may be useful to use the hosts configuration file, which can be accessed using the function :func:`~braviz.readAndFilter.config_file.get_hosts_config`.

 Create directory for dynamic data
 ---------------------------------